 Interior quality takes a modest dive in back — the doors retain the upscale stitching and soft-touch materials, but the middle air vents sit below some cheap plastic and sizeable hinge gaps, and the tiny head restraints feel like they were installed as an afterthought.

 The trunk holds 13.6 cubic feet of luggage, which marginally beats most competitors.
 A 60/40-split folding backseat is optional.

-Four-wheel-disc anti-lock brakes, cruise control, traction control and an electronic stability system are standard.
+Four-wheel-disc antilock brakes, traction control and an electronic stability system are standard.
 The six standard airbags include side airbags for the front seats and side curtain airbags for both rows.
 Optional adaptive headlights swivel up to 15 degrees in the direction of a turn to illuminate corners.

 All trim levels start with the base suspension; note that the high-performance suspension is unavailable on all-wheel-drive models.
 Eighteen-inch wheels and fog lights are included with both packages.

-Most basic luxury vehicles include a multi-adjustable power passenger seat and leather seats.
+Most basic luxury cars include a power passenger seat and leather upholstery.
 In the CTS, both of those features are bundled into a seating package for more than $2,000; the package also includes heated seats.
 At the very least, they ought to be included when you step up to the pricier engine or all-wheel drive.
 No such luck.

 Other options include ventilated front seats, high-performance brakes, a power-adjustable steering column and rain-sensing wipers.
 Rear ultrasonic parking sensors are optional, but a backup camera and front sensors are not.

 Cadillac expects the average CTS to go for $38,000.
 Check all the options, and a fully loaded model totals around $50,000.